Alhaji Grunsah calls for support for newly constituted Black Stars management committee

 The Executive Council of the Ghana Football Association has appointed Vice President Mark Addo as Chairman of the Black Stars Management Committee.

-The Management Committee has the ultimate responsibility of directing the activities of the team, ensuring it is well run and delivering the outcomes, monitoring the activities of the Technical team, the Medical team, and the Playing body to ensure they are keeping with the founding principles, objectives, and values of the team.
+The Management Committee has ultimate responsibility of directing the activities of the team, ensuring it is well run and delivering the outcomes, monitoring the activities of the Technical team, the Medical team and the Playing body to ensure they are keeping with the founding principles, objectives and values of the team.

 - Nyantakyi kicks against imposition of players on national team coaches